 NOTE: While the Research Office makes every effort to list all limited submission programs on the website, programs may exist that are limited but not in our list.
-To search for all limited submissions, search in COS/Pivot Funding Opportunities and select "Internal Coordination Required."
+To search for all limited submissions, search in Pivot and select "Internal Coordination Required."

 Description: The Blavatnik National Awards honor Americaâ€™s most innovative young faculty-rank scientists and engineers.
 These awards celebrate the past accomplishments and future potential of young faculty members working in three disciplinary categories of science and engineering.
 Every year, one nominee in each category will be named a Blavatnik Laureate and awarded $250,000 in unrestricted funds: Blavatnik National Award for Young Scientists in Life Sciences Blavatnik National Award for Young Scientists in Physical Sciences & Engineering Blavatnik National Award for Young Scientists in Chemistry

 Restrictions: Candidates for the 2020 Blavatnik National Awards must be nominated by their institutions.
 Each institution may submit up to three nominations, one in each disciplinary category of Life Sciences, Physical Sciences & Engineering, and Chemistry.
 Institutional nominations must be submitted by the institutionâ€™s President (or equivalent), Provost, or their official designee.
 Institutions must send a brief statement to email@example.com naming the official designees as nominators before submitting nominations.
 Self-nominations are not allowed.
 Nominees do not submit their own nomination materials and should direct all questions to their institutionâ€™s official nominator.

 Agency Deadline: 11/13/2019

 Email to a Colleague

 |NSF Major Research Instrumentation Program (MRI)|